edm1922/mental-health-support/README.md

 # Mental Health Support Platform

-> Updated for Vercel deployment
+> Updated for Vercel deployment - Trigger new build

 A comprehensive web application for mental health support, counseling, and community engagement.
 This platform connects users with counselors, provides mental health check-ins, and offers a supportive community forum.